Common Causes of Home Flooding You Shouldn’t Ignore

 Your Home Foundation is Damaged

-That said, if you have a solid foundation, you can hardly get affected by flooding, but you will experience severe flooding if you have a damaged foundation.
+That said, if you have a solid foundation, you can hardly be affected by flooding, but you will experience severe flooding if you have a damaged foundation.
 An important step you can take to mitigate this flood issue is undertaking foundation repairs.

 A Clogged Gutter

 The primary function of gutters is to divert water away from a house.
 However, if debris builds up, especially during winter, it can ultimately cause clogs that may lead to your gutters overflowing.
-If you have more water flowing outside your gutter than inside, it can pool around your foundation, potentially becoming a source of serious flooding.
+If you have more water flowing outside your gutter than inside, it can pool around your foundation, potentially becoming a source of severe flooding.

 To ensure optimal performance and minimize flood damage, regularly clean your gutters.